SurajPatel04/Token-Generator/README.md

 - **Chat Input Box:** Allows users to input text.
 - **Output Box:** Displays the tokenized output of the input text, along with a token count.
-- **GitHub Integration:** Provides a link to the GitHub repository for the project.
 - **Token Generation:** The text is tokenized based on alphanumeric characters and special characters.

 ## Tech Stack